Using real-time container APIs

 - Accessing a customer's interaction history with the CustomerOfferHistory REST service

 CustomerOfferHistory is a REST service that supports both GET and POST HTTP methods.
 This service returns the Interaction History records for a customer.

 - Capturing clicks on the click-through URL

-CaptureClickThrough is an HTTP service that allows callers to request the handling of a click on the Container for a generic channel.
+CaptureClickThrough is a REST service that allows callers to request the handling of a click on the Container for an authenticated channel.
 This service records a click in IH before redirecting to the requested URL.
-Based on the Container ’s configuration, this service may also initiate the specified action for the customer.
+Based on the Container's configuration, this service may also initiate the specified action for the customer.